tlswg/tls13-spec/draft-ietf-tls-tls13.md

     HKDF-Expand-Label(exporter_secret, label, "", key_length)

 Note that providing no context computes the same value as providing an empty context.
-As of this document's publication, no allocated exported label is used with both modes.
+As of this document's publication, no allocated exporter label is used with both modes.
 Future specifications MUST NOT provide an empty context and no context with the same label and SHOULD provide a context in all exporter computations.